SchoemanClaudia/D20Bingo/README.md

 - While testing the game play through on mobile, the random number array within the bingo grid would underline some of the integers within the grid.
 When the grid box is clicked to mark rolled number, the mobile device would recognise the array as a telephone number and prompt a call pop-up onto screen.
   - The CSS already specified no decoration on anchor tags within global styling, but after adding a meta tag within html that specifies the telephone format detection as =no, solved the problem when testing on mobile again.
 - Low contrast error and possible heading warning when passing through the official [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/)
-  - Low contrast error was corrected by modifying the button background-color in styles to a darker shade for better visibilty of button test.
+  - Low contrast error was corrected by modifying the button background-color in styles to a darker shade for better visibility of button test.
   - Heading warning was corrected by modifying the html for timer message text from a paragraph to an h3 heading.

 ![Mobile device grid with call pop-up](assets/images/tel-error-mobile.webp)